Skip to content

 Back plates and "head bumps" – clear species differences

-On the back are some of the most reliable features for identifying the species:
+On the back side, you’ll find some of the most reliable features for identifying the species:

 • Alligator: 2 + 2 + 2 horn plates